Th3OnlyN00b/Luna/README.md

 ## So you would like to make your own bot?
 Simply follow the steps bellow:

+Please note that this assumes you have [Python 3](https://www.python.org/downloads/) installed on your computer

 ## 1. Create an email account for your bot:
 * We usually use Gmail to make accouts, but it does not matter.
 * DO NOT use your personal or work email for this.
 There may be reason to in future updates, but not yet.